SquidCaptain/Newsy/README.md

   - [x] Register
   - [x] News
     - [x] Request to NewsAPI implemented
-    - [x] Parse article -newspaper3k
+    - [x] Parse article
     - [x] Catagorize article
   - [x] Comment
     - [x] Create comments
     - [x] See self comment history

 ### Checklist (more)
-- [ ] See other people's comments on an article
+- [ ] See other people's comments on a specified article
+- [ ] React frontend as an example frontend that uses the API
 - [ ] Host API on a server or some platform (ex.
 AWS)
-- [ ] Optional frontend